Altinn/altinn-studio-docs/content/events/subscribe-to-events/_index.en.md

 ---
-title: Subscribing to events
+title: Subscribe to events
-linktitle: Subscribing to events
+linktitle: Subscribe to events
 description: Documentation for event subscribers
 weight: 20
 ---